-4. General set-up for exploration-exploitation problems
+5. General set-up for exploration-exploitation problems

-Having found a general way to model functions, we can now focus on ways to cleverly explore or exploit the unknown function as we are learning about it over time.
+Having found a powerful way to model functions, we can now focus on ways to cleverly explore and exploit unknown functions.
 Within the Gaussian process approach both pure exploration and exploration-exploitation can be treated in a similar manner.
-Both use Gaussian process regression to model the underlying function2 and estimate the utility of available queries (candidate input points to sample next) through what is called an acquisition function.
-An acquisition function V can be seen as measuring the usefulness (or utility) of candidate input points in terms of allowing one to learn the function as best as possible (exploration) or producing the best possible output (exploitation).
-The approach then goes on to choose as the next input the one that promises to produce the highest utility.
-The way this works is shown in Algorithm 1.
+Both use Gaussian process regression to model the underlying function and estimate the utility of available queries (candidate input points

-2In this context, a Gaussian process regression is sometimes also referred to as a "surrogate model" (see Gramacy and Lee, 2008).
+&lt;sup>5 In this context, a Gaussian process regression is sometimes also referred to as a "surrogate model" (see Gramacy & Lee, 2008).